Malone (film): Production

-The film was based on the novel Shotgun by William Wingate which was published in 1980.
-The New York Times wrote that "There is nothing at all new in" the book "but Mr. Wingate tells his story very well, and there is something in all of us that responds joyously to the sight of an avenging angel destroying bullies and the forces of evil."
+The film was based on the novel Shotgun by William Wingate, which was published in 1980.
+The New York Times wrote "There is nothing at all new in" the book "but Mr. Wingate tells his story very well, and there is something in all of us that responds joyously to the sight of an avenging angel destroying bullies and the forces of evil."

 Reynolds was paid $3 million for the role.
 He said at the time:

 I was attracted to Malone because I thought there was a chance the movie might be more than a guy running away from his past.
 Let's be honest.
 The film is Shane.
 I am an ex-CIA man whose car breaks down in a small town who then gets close to a family and attempts to battle a Lyndon LaRouche character played by Cliff [Robertson].
 I'm not doing Clint in Pale Rider.
 There's a little bit of Stallone from First Blood in this, but I'm not playing the damaged-goods-guy Sly became in Rambo.
 Just to show you how movies change, Gérard Depardieu and Christopher Lambert at one point were going to play Malone.
 I wonder how this guy got rewritten into me.

-It was a difficult period in Reynold's career.
+It was a difficult period in Reynolds' career.
 His last few films had been flops, there were rumors he had AIDS, and he was being sued for punching director Dick Richards on his previous film.

 Filming started in August 1986 in Hedley, Canada.